koendv/paste_dispenser/README.md

 Backward speed can only be set using the console menu.

 ### Pullback
 Sometimes liquid keeps oozing out after you stop dispensing.
 If *pullback steps* is non-zero, then after a *pullback delay* period of inactivity the plunger will move back *pullback steps*, to stop liquid oozing out.
 How successful this is and how many steps the plunger needs to pull back to stop the oozing depends upon the viscosity of the liquid. *Pullback* works better with low viscosity liquids than with high viscosity paste.
+Pullback is interesting if you use this as a dispenser for e.g. cyanoacrylate glue.

 ### Microstepping
 The controller supports up to 1/64 microstepping.
 This is open loop voltage control microstepping.